 We’ll also show you how you can calculate NPS for your business, teach you how to collect NPS feedback, and go over a few NPS best practices.

-Net Promoter Score (NPS) is a metric designed to help measure and evaluate customer satisfaction and loyalty.
+Net Promoter Score (NPS) is a metric to help measure and evaluate customer satisfaction and loyalty.
 It does so by measuring the willingness of customers to recommend a company to other people.

 An NPS survey asks one simple question: